chinmayasharma/Stock_Comparison_Tool/PROPOSAL.md

 ## Libraries:

-1) curl will be used to retrieve data from the Yahoo!
-Finance API
+1) ofxJson will be used to retrieve data from the Alpha Vantage API
 2) openGL will be used to generate 2D Visual Graphics from the data